Russell Springs, Kansas – On the Smoky Hill Trail

 The school in Russell Springs, Kansas, is closed today by Kathy Alexander.

-At some point, the Russell Springs schools were closed through school consolidation, and today students attend the USD 275 Triplains school in Winona.
+At the end of the 1960s, the Russell Springs schools were closed through school consolidation, and today, students attend the USD 275 Triplains school in Winona.

 The Russell Springs post office closed on November 7, 1997.
 Its population is just about 24 today.